BZoennchen/supercollider-book/chapters/supercollider/pattern/3-pattern.md

 In our first example, we multiplied the [Pseq](https://doc.sccode.org/Classes/Pseq.html)-pattern by ``10`` (calling ``asStream`` returns a [BinaryOpStream](https://doc.sccode.org/Classes/BinaryOpStream.html)).
 Patterns are compelling for building complex [Streams](https://doc.sccode.org/Classes/Stream.html).
 Therefore, they offer us a very comfortable way of building melodies without dealing with threads directly; more on that in section [Event Player](sec-event-player).
-The pattern library abstracts away the thread creation, synchronization, joining, termination, and clean-up task -- one of the most challenging problems in computer programming.
+The pattern library abstracts away the thread creation, synchronization, joining, termination, and clean-up task---one of the most challenging problems in computer programming.

 Let us look at the following *pattern-free* example.
 Instead of using a pattern, we create an infinite loop.